There’s nothing quite like spending a night under the stars. Here are five top spots to camp and stargaze in SA.

 Australia faces the Milky Way and therefore star gazers can see 100 times more stars than they could in the Northern

-Hemisphere.
 And in South Australia, we’re perfectly placed.
-It doesn’t us take long to escape the light pollution compared to bigger cities.
+It doesn’t take us long to escape the light pollution compared to bigger cities.
 Light pollution

 obstructs stars and you need to find the darkest spots to uncover the brightest twinkling lights.